Fisherman's Friends: History

-The Fisherman's Friends' performances combine traditional songs of the sea with more contemporary folk music and a large dash of humour.
-Their name is a reference to a brand of strong throat lozenges, Fisherman's Friend.
+The Fisherman's Friends performances combine traditional songs of the sea with contemporary folk music and a large dash of humour.

-The current members are Jeremy Brown, John Lethbridge (Lefty), Jason Nicholas, Toby Lobb, John McDonnell (Johnny Mac), Jon Cleave (Cleavie) and Pete Hicks.
+The current members are Jeremy Brown, John Lethbridge (Lefty), Jason Nicholas, Toby Lobb, John McDonnell (Johnny Mac), Jon Cleave (Cleavie) and Bill Hawkins.

 In the original line-up, all of the members of the group "grew up within half a mile of Port Isaac harbour" except for John McDonnell who is a Yorkshireman.
-Three were fishermen, and the others were linked to the sea through service as coastguards or lifeboatmen.
+Three were fishermen, and the others were linked to the sea through service as coast guards or lifeboatmen; hence the name, 'The Fisherman's Friends'.
 Peter Rowe was the oldest founding member.
 He died in January 2021 at the age of 88.

 In 2009 BBC Radio presenter Johnnie Walker was in Cornwall on holiday and came across two of their homemade CDs.
 Walker's manager, Ian Brown, travelled to Port Isaac and negotiated a recording contract worth £1 million for them with Universal Music Group, who released their first commercial album the following year.

 Jon Cleave is one of the MCs of the group and also the author/illustrator of the children's book series Gully as well as the full length, humorous novel Nasty Pasty.

 They sing the chorus on Show of Hands' song "Cousin Jack" and the title track of Show of Hands' "best of" CD Roots.

 Repertoire

 Their repertoire includes both shanties and other nautical songs, some of which are fairly lewd.

 With the addition of Nicholas and Lobb (accordion and guitar) to the founding members of the group, they have included musical accompaniment in their performances.
-Lobb and former member Hawkins are both supported by Vintage Guitars and regularly use their instruments on stage.
+Lobb and former member Hawkins were previously both supported by Vintage Guitars and regularly use their instruments on stage.

+Toby now performs using Takamine guitars while Jason is supported by Allodi Accordions.

+In 2023 the band brought in accomplished musicians and vocalists Simon Johnson and Marcus Bonfanti to their live performance line up.
+Both had previously appeared in previous albums recorded by the band.

 Notable performances

-The group performed at the 2010 Cornbury music festival in Oxfordshire, the Glastonbury Festival on several occasions, typically on the Acoustic Stage, but on one occasion performing on the Pyramid Stage, and the Cambridge Folk Festival.
+The group performed at the 2010 Cornbury music festival in Oxfordshire, at the Glastonbury Festival on several occasions, typically on the Acoustic Stage, but on one occasion performing on the Pyramid Stage, and at the Cambridge Folk Festival.
 The band have also appeared at Towersey Festival, Wickham Festival, Beautiful days, Costa Del Folk, Shrewsbury Folk Festival, Tunes in the Dunes, Boardmasters and Celtic Connections, among others.

 Because they are semi-professional, the band do not tour extensively, but usually embark on short tours in November and February/March.
 They still occasionally perform in Port Isaac, singing on The Platt (at the back of the beach) in the summer for charity.